jamespeaker/DL-framework-from-scratch/README.md

 # Deep Learning Framework from Scratch

-Build a deep learning framework with some challenging constraints.
+Build a simple deep learning framework with some challenging constraints.

 ## Constraints